virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onBeforeDeploy

-Event relates to *deploy* action.
-Can be executed from Jelastic dashboard by deploying any context into environment.
-Event will execute before the archive will be deployed.

-Event placeholders:
+The event is bound to the *deploy* action, which is executed at the Jelastic dashboard by deploying any contex (i.e. archive with a compressed app) to the environment, and is triggered before it (viz. *deploy* acton).

+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
-    - `appid` - environment unique appid    ,
+    - `appid` - environment unique appid
-    - `atomicDeploy` *[boolean]* - deploy archive on all nodes in one time
+    - `atomicDeploy` *[boolean]* - deployment of a contex to all nodes at once
     - `path` - context path
     - `context` - context name
-    - `archivename` - deployed display name
+    - `archivename` - deployed context display name that is shown at the dashboard
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterDeploy

-Event relates to *deploy* action.
-Can be executed from Jelastic dashboard by deploying any context into environment.
-Event will execute after the archive will be deployed.

-Event placeholders:
+The event is bound to the *deploy* action, which is executed at the Jelastic dashboard by deploying any contex (i.e. archive with a compressed app) to the environment, and is triggered after it (viz. *deploy* acton).

+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
-    - `appid` - environment unique appid    ,
+    - `appid` - environment unique appid
-    - `atomicDeploy` *[boolean]* - deploy archive on all nodes in one time
+    - `atomicDeploy` *[boolean]* - deployment of a contex to all nodes at once
     - `path` - context path
     - `context` - context name
-    - `archivename` - deployed display name
+    - `archivename` - deployed context display name that is shown at the dashboard
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.
     - `responses` - deploy result texts:
-        - `result` - deploy result code for current node id
+        - `result` - deploy result code for current node ID
         - `out` - deploy result text
-        - `nodeid` - ndoe identifier
+        - `nodeid` - node identifier

 ### onBeforeResetNodePassword

-Event relates to *reset node password* action.
-Can be executed from Jelastic dashboard by resetting password on node (sql for example).
-Event will execute before the password will be reset.

-Event placeholders:
+The event is bound to the *reset node password* action (executed at the Jelastic dashboard via the **Reset password** button) and is triggered before it.

+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
-    - `appid` - environment unique appid    ,
+    - `appid` - environment unique appid
     - `nodeType` - predefined node type
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterResetNodePassword

-Event relates to *reset node password* action.
-Can be executed from Jelastic dashboard by resetting password on node (sql for example).
-Event will execute after the password will be reset.

-Event placeholders:
+The event is bound to the *reset node password* action (executed at the Jelastic dashboard via the **Reset password** button) and is triggered after it.

+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
-    - `appid` - environment unique appid    ,
+    - `appid` - environment unique appid
     - `nodeType` - predefined node type
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.

 ### onBeforeRemoveNode

-Event will be run before remove node from environment.
+This event will be executed before deleting node(s) from your environment.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeid` - predefined node identifier
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterRemoveNode

-Event will be run after remove node from environment.
+This event will be executed after deleting node(s) from your environment.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeid` - predefined node identifier
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.

 ### onBeforeRestartContainer

-Event will be executed before the restart container action will start.
-Event proceed on actions *restartConteinerById* and *restartConteinerByGroup*.
+This event will be carried out before restarting container.
+The *onBeforeRestartContainer* event is triggered before the *restartConteinerById* and *restartConteinerByGroup* actions.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeGroup` - predefined node group
     - `nodeType` - predefined node type
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterRestartContainer

-Event will be executed after the restart container action will start.
-Event proceed on actions *restartConteinerById* and *restartConteinerByGroup*.
+This event will be carried out after restarting container.
+The *onBeforeRestartContainer* event is triggered after the *restartConteinerById* and *restartConteinerByGroup* actions.

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
     - `nodeGroup` - predefined node group
     - `nodeType` - predefined node type
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.

 ### onBeforeMigrate

-Event relates to *migrate environment* action.
-Can be executed from Jelastic dashboard by [migrating environment](https://docs.jelastic.com/environment-regions-migration) to another region.
-Event will execute before the environment will be migrate.

-Event placeholders:
+The event is related to the [*migrate environment*](https://docs.jelastic.com/environment-regions-migration) action and is called before it.

+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `isOnline` *[boolean]* - online migration, with down time
+    - `isOnline` *[boolean]* - online migration that causes no downtime, if set value is *'true'*, therefore, setting it as *'false'* will lead to the downtime
     - `hardwareNodeGroup` - predefined hard node group
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterMigrate

-Event relates to *migrate environment* action.
-Can be executed from Jelastic dashboard by [migrating environment](https://docs.jelastic.com/environment-regions-migration) to another region.
-Event will execute after the environment will be migrate.

-Event placeholders:
+The event is related to the [*migrate environment*](https://docs.jelastic.com/environment-regions-migration) action and is called after it.

+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `isOnline` *[boolean]* - online migration, with down time
+    - `isOnline` *[boolean]* - online migration that causes no downtime, if set value is *'true'*, therefore, setting it as *'false'* will lead to the downtime
     - `hardwareNodeGroup` - predefined hard node group
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.

 ### onBeforeRedeployContainer

-Event will be executed before the action *redeploy container* will run.
-It relates to actions *redeployContainerById* and *redeployContainerByGroup* (cases when will redeploy one container or all container group).

-For Docker containers only

-Event placeholders:
+This event is performed before the container redeployment.
+It is bound to the *redeployContainerById* and *redeployContainerByGroup* (i.e. redeployment of all containers in a layer) actions.
+The event is available for Docker containers only.

+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `sequential` *[boolean]* - sequential redeploy containers
+    - `sequential` *[boolean]* - containers sequential redeployment
     - `nodeGroup` - predefined node group
-    - `useExistingVolumes` - using existing volumes on nodes
+    - `useExistingVolumes` - using volumes existing on nodes
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterRedeployContainer

-Event will be executed after the action *redeploy container* will run.
-It relates to actions *redeployContainerById* and *redeployContainerByGroup* (cases when will redeploy one container or all container group).

-For Docker containers only

-Event placeholders:
+This event is performed after the container redeployment.
+It is bound to the *redeployContainerById* and *redeployContainerByGroup* (i.e. redeployment of all containers in a layer) actions.
+The event is available for Docker containers only.

+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `sequential` *[boolean]* - sequential redeploy containers
+    - `sequential` *[boolean]* - containers sequential redeployment
     - `nodeGroup` - predefined node group
-    - `useExistingVolumes` - using existing volumes on nodes
+    - `useExistingVolumes` - using volumes existing on nodes
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.

 ### onBeforeLinkDockerNodes

-Event will be executed before the action *linkDockerNodes* will run.
-This event will execute for every linking containers action.
+The event will be executed before the *linkDockerNodes* action.
+This event will be run for each linking containers action.
+Obviously, it is provided for Docker containers only.
-For Docker containers only

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `groupAlias` - alias for links nodes
+    - `groupAlias` - alias for linking nodes
     - `sourceNodeId` - source node for links storage
     - `targetNodeId` - target node for links storage
-    - `isAutoRestart` *[boolean]* - auto restart after links
+    - `isAutoRestart` *[boolean]* - auto restart after linking
 - `${event.response.}`:
-    - `result` - parameters are absent.
+    - `result` - parameters are absent

 ### onAfterLinkDockerNodes

-Event will be executed after the action *linkDockerNodes* will run.
-This event will execute for every linking containers action.
+The event will be executed after the *linkDockerNodes* action.
+This event will be run for each linking containers action.
+Obviously, it is provided for Docker containers only.
-For Docker containers only

-Event placeholders:
+**Event Placeholders:**

 - `${event.params.}`:
     - `session` - current user session
     - `appid` - environment unique appid
-    - `groupAlias` - alias for links nodes
+    - `groupAlias` - alias for linking nodes
     - `sourceNodeId` - source node for links storage
     - `targetNodeId` - target node for links storage
-    - `isAutoRestart` *[boolean]* - auto restart after links
+    - `isAutoRestart` *[boolean]* - auto restart after linking
 - `${event.response.}`:
     - `result` - result code.
-0 is success action result.
+The successful action result is *'0'*.

 ### onBeforeUnlinkDockerNodes

 Event will be executed before the action *unLinkDockerNodes* will run.
 This event will execute for every unlinking containers action.